-A quick look at a map told us that local hotels were so close to the airport, they were practically touching it and, even better, there were dozens of properties to chose from.
+A quick look at a map told us that were many Calgary Airport hotel with shuttles that were so close to the airport, they were practically touching it and, even better, there were dozens of properties to chose from.
 That gave us an advantage when it came to online booking.
 We knew we were spoiled for choice and the Four Points won thanks to a combination of its price (under $100!) and its star rating (it was less expensive than some adjacent three star properties.)
 This was a chance for us to treat ourselves to some sweet stop-over sleep and we were very smug for being such savvy spenders.

 Little did we realize we were about to make a big, BIG mistake!